-Severity requests the severity of the message: E, W, or I for Error, Warning, and Informational
+Severity requests the severity of the message: E, W, or I for Error, Warning, and Inforare either "Y" for can-be-retried or "N" for cannot-be-retried.

 Retry requests whether or not the NETEX error can be retried (not fatal).
-Results are either to read a message resulted in a message from the last command, in this case the user will need to Purge the message stack.
+Results attempt to read a message resulted in a message from the last command, in this case the user will need to purge the message stack.